 Mobile home renters insurance, like policies for other types of homes, cover damages to your property and offers other financial protections.

 A renters insurance policy (known as an HO-4) insures tenants living in almost any type of residence, including a manufactured home.
 Whether someone rents a single-family house or a mobile home, these are the primary coverages provided by renters insurance:

-Protection for personal property is the mobile renters insurance coverage most people are familiar with.
-It pays to repair or replace the belongings of a tenant of a manufactured home in the event of a covered loss, including a fire, tornado or theft.
-Mobile homes tend to be small but tenants might be surprised how much they have inside and the total value of what they own.
+Protection for personal property pays to repair or replace the belongings of a tenant of a manufactured home in the event of a covered loss, including a fire, tornado or theft.
+Mobile homes tend to be small but tenants might be surprised by the total value of what they own.
 Remember, personal property protection covers furniture, electronics, jewelry and other expensive items.

-Personal liability protection is a valuable part of manufactured home renters insurance policies.
-Personal Liability protection covers damages that the policyholder and family members (including pets) might be at fault for such as medical bills or damage to someone else’s personal property.
-For example, if someone falls inside your mobile home, a mobile home renters insurance policy would cover their injuries.
+Personal liability protection covers damages that the policyholder and family members (including pets) might be at fault for, such as medical bills or damage to someone else’s personal property.
+If someone falls inside your mobile home, a mobile home renters insurance policy's liability protection would cover their injuries.

 Medical payments is a coverage commonly included in renters insurance policies for mobile homes.
 It specifically covers only medical-related expenses of others and a claim can be filed for the coverage without the injured party filing a lawsuit against the policyholder.

 Most mobile home insurance policies do not cover the residence while it is under construction or in transit.
 A mobile home renters insurance policy will not cover any belongings damaged while a home is being moved either.